techgrounds/techgrounds-Jeroen-Immerzeel/01_Linux_1/Linux_Opdrachten_deel_2.md

 **Deel 2:**
 - Create a script that generates a random number between 1 and 10, stores it in a variable, and then appends the number to a text file.

+**Deel 3:**
+- Create a script that generates a random number between 1 and 10, stores it in a variable, and then appends the number to a text file only if the number is bigger than 5.
+If the number is 5 or smaller, it should append a line of text to that same text file instead.

 **Problemen die ik ben tegengekomen:**
 De naam van de httpd package bleek apache2 te zijn; dat gaf we wel even wat tijd om te realiseren.